Master of Science in Speech-Language Pathology

-The typical successful applicant has a GPA of 3.5 or better on the last 60 units.
-The typical successful applicant also demonstrates participation in a research laboratory, volunteerism, and/or a solid work history, and has strong letters of recommendation.
+The typical successful applicant has a GPA of 3.5 or better on the last 60 units with a strong application that includes, for example, participation in a research laboratory, volunteerism, and/or a solid work history, along with strong letters of recommendation.
 Note that these are not criteria for admission, just descriptions of the types of students admitted to our program in recent years.
 The Graduate College at the University of Arizona requires a minimum 3.0 GPA.

 A faculty committee rates applicants on several variables including GPA (4-year and last 60 units), personal statement, extracurricular activities, and letters of recommendation.
 We look at the application package as a whole, not just a single score or component.
 We highly value diversity.
 If there is something in your story that we should know, please tell us, in a professional manner.

 Yes, there is an $85 application fee for domestic students and a $95 application fee for international students, payable to the Graduate College.
 MS and AuD applicants will also need to pay an application fee to the Communication Sciences and Disorders Centralized Application Service (CSDCAS).
 Details about CSDCAS's application fees can be found at their website.

 The MS program is five semesters in length (two years).
 This includes the summer between the first and second year of the program.
-Students are expected to be enrolled in a clinic registration during the summer session to complete their clinical hours.
+Students are expected to enroll in a clinic registration during the summer session to complete their clinical hours.
 No formal coursework is typically offered during the summer term.

 Yes.
 Students with degrees in other disciplines usually enroll in our three-year MS program (rather than our traditional two-year program).
 The applicant with an undergraduate degree in another discipline follows the usual procedures for applying to the MS program.
 If the applicant is accepted, we will assess the undergraduate courses and determine what additional courses will need to be taken.